 In addition to the academic probation process described above, a major department may request that a graduate student be placed on academic probation at any time.
 The request and its justification are signed by the Department Chair and sent to the Office of Graduate Academics for approval.

-The probationary policies outlined above may differ from the policies governing conditionally admitted students; please refer to the Graduate Admission section on Conditional Admit status for more information, or address specific questions to the Office of Graduate Academics.
+The probationary policies outlined above differ from the policies governing conditionally admitted students; please refer to the Conditional Admission section on Conditional Admit status for more information, or address specific questions to the Office of Graduate Academics.

 Leaves of Absence and Readmission